bewithdhanu/modem-power/README.md

 ## Security Notes

 - Keep your `env.py` file secure and never commit it to version control
-- The service runs on localhost (127.0.0.1) by default
+- The service runs on localhost (127.0.0.1:8765) by default
 - All API calls are made over your local network
 - Tuya credentials are stored locally and encrypted by the Tuya SDK
+- Port 8765 is used to avoid conflicts with common services

 ## Contributing